WorldWideWeb-er/Frontend_Mentor/1. Newbie/qr-code-component-main/README.md

 ### What I learned

-I learned that building mobile first formats into desktop and tablet formats is a much easier job than the opposite
+I learned that building mobile first formats into desktop and tablet formats is a much easier job than the opposite.

 ### Continued development

 Continued use of Flexbox and Bootstrap will be used in every project due to my familiarity with these concepts.
+Padding and Margin have become more of a focus to change layouts.

 ## Author